visendi-labs/uffe/README.md

 ## Uffe

-This is a sub-100 lines (including prompts) LLM agent that can actually perform tasks.
+This is a sub-100 lines LLM agent with a long term memory that can actually perform tasks.
 Uffe is a real doer, he doesn't ask for permission he just gets shit done.
 The only tool he has access to is your terminal.